 Daily, an average person requires about 22 kcal of food calorie intake per kg of body weight.
 Thus, an 80 kg man would require about 1720 kcal per day.
 To lose weight, an individual must take in less calories than they expend.

-Is it a good way to detox?
-How effective is it for weight loss?
+Is fasting a good way to detox?

 A healthy person does not need to detox.
 Our kidneys and liver will get rid of toxins for us no matter what or when you eat.

 It is only patients with kidney failure or liver cirrhosis that may require dialysis or special medications for detox.

 Is fasting effective for weight loss?

 Very low calorie diets have been assessed in clinical studies regarding their effectiveness for weight loss.
 The rationale is that the lower the calorie intake, the more rapid the weight loss.

 Studies compared conventional diets with very low calorie diets of the intermittent fasting type.
 Results showed that while very low calorie diets lead to greater short-term weight loss, there is no difference in long-term weight loss.

 Additionally, there are problems with starving or taking very low calorie diets.

 - There is substantial protein loss that will reduce muscle mass

 - There may be drop in blood pressure and blood glucose levels so patients with hypertension or diabetes would have to adjust their medications